FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 ## Roast Date 3-13-2021:
 250 grams to 211 grams (15.6% weight loss)
 Roast not timed, I wanted to replicate my previous roast but just roast a bit hotter.

+### Tasting Notes on 3-20-2021:
+Bright acidity, pronounced sweetness, chocolaty finish

+Finally dialed in espresso of this new roast; I reduced the dose from 15 grams to 14.5 and pulled 32 grams out with 3 bar preinfusion and 6 bar flat profile to get the best tasting espresso I had since getting the Flair.
+The reservoir doesn't hold enough water to do a good job extracting more than 15 grams of coffee (unless it is roasted very dark maybe?).
+After half of the shot I wondered how this coffee would taste as the basis of a milk drink, and it was amazing.
+After adding milk the acidity, sweetness, and chocolate notes combined together to form very, very strong caramel notes.
+This coffee would be amazing as the basis of a milk drink, it tasted sweet enough without sugar to stand up the milk.